hanakin/phpBB-StyleGuide/Coding Guidlines/CSS/README.md

     * Defaults - All the core less variables
     * Commons - Styling of the base HTML elements IE Text, Lists, Tables, Forms, ect...
     * Layout - Grid system
-    * Utilities - Universal global singletons and helpers
+    * Utilities - Universal global singletons, modifiers and helpers
 * Mixins - Houses all mixins, we maintain them separately for modularity
 * Theme - Contains all modules and specific content
     * Blocks - Content Regions/Sections